• Duration18 Days / 17 Nights

 How are accommodations and meals on the Manaslu and Tsum Valley Trekking Route?

-As there are now lodges and teahouses, you do not need to bring food and camping gear from Kathmandu, you could stay in teahouses and eat there.
-Wilderness Excursion arranges a local experienced guide for your Manaslu and Tsum Valley for the entire route, to ensure that immediate benefits flow to this remote area and to get an insight view of the culture.
+As there are now lodges and teahouses, you do not need to bring food and camping gear from Kathmandu; you could stay in teahouses and eat there.
+Wilderness Excursion arranges a local, experienced guide for your Manaslu and Tsum Valley for the entire route to ensure that immediate benefits flow to this remote area and to get an insight into the culture.

 Highlights